How to Advertise Your Personal Training Services | 13 Proven Hacks

 - Use city-specific keywords

-- Set up and verify your Google My Business listing
+- Google My Business setup

-- Ask for Google reviews
+- Ask for reviews

 11. Send Emails Consistently

-- Weekly tips
+- Weekly fitness tips

 12. Encourage Referrals